EPIC DANCE SHOWCASE COMPETITION RULES AND REGULATIONS

 - Studio teachers will need to provide proof of age within 1 hour, if asked by an Epic staff member.

-- Studio owners will need to have their dancers ready to perform one hour prior to their scheduled time.
+- Studio owners will need to have their dancers ready to perform 1.5 hours prior to their scheduled time.
 Failure to adhere to this guideline may result in a point deduction.
 A grace period of 4 dances will be allowed for costume changes.
 The backstage manager will approve these changes.

 TYPES OF ENTRIES